 Skip to content

-Remove Audio from Video on Windows
+Remove Audio from Video on Windows: 2 Methods

 By Petr Samokhin

-Why remove audio
+Why remove the audio stream

 ScenarioWhy silence helps

-Demo under live presenter audioPrevents double sound in the room
+Demo under live presenter audioPrevents double sound

 QA screen recordingRemoves keyboard and notification noise

-B-roll under new soundtrackAvoids clashing music
+B-roll under a new soundtrackAvoids clashing music

 Slightly smaller attachmentDrops unused audio bytes

-Strip audio with FFmpeg
+Method 1: Strip audio with FFmpeg

 winget install --id Gyan.FFmpeg -e

-Copy video only (fastest):
+Copy video only (fastest when codecs allow):

 ffmpeg -i input.mp4 -c:v copy -an output-silent.mp4